 Take advantage of tax deferred contributions to the Plan.
 Tax deferred contributions are not to be included in gross “reportable” income for tax purposes.
 Since the tax deferred contributions and interest are tax deferred, they will only be subject to taxes when the money in your account is distributed to you.

 One can begin with as little as $10 monthly.
-Generally, the maximum contribution allowable is 100% of taxable income or $54,000, whichever is less.
+Generally, the maximum contribution allowable is 100% of taxable income or $55,000 (for 2018), whichever is less.
 However, special “catch-up” provisions are available to certain participants.
 For an explanation of the catch-up provisions, please request Publication 571 from your nearest IRS office, or contact the Board of Retirement.

 Personal and employer contributions

-Participants may contribute personal “after-tax” funds.
+Participants can make contributions by Salary Reduction (the limit for 2018 is $18,500) or by direct contributions from the employer, i.e. the church or church-related entity.
+Participants may also contribute personal “after-tax” funds.
 These contributions must be made by personal check or automatic bank draft from the participant’s personal checking account.
-Contributions can also be made by Salary Reduction or by direct contributions from the employer, i.e. the church or church-related entity.
 The employer (church/church agency) is permitted to contribute to the participant’s retirement account as an added compensation benefit without such being taxable to the participant.
 All church checks must be payable to the Board of Retirement.
 NO PERSONAL CHECKS CAN BE ACCEPTED FOR SALARY REDUCTION OR EMPLOYER CONTRIBUTIONS.